PAPERGIRL BRISBANE - THROW US YOUR ART & WRITING

 3. Deliver all the work to random people via bicycle.

 Papergirl Brisbane is a community project where art and writing is collected from creative people, exhibited in a gallery, rolled up, and then distributed by bicycle to the random passers-by in Brisbane’s CBD.
+Papergirl is an inclusive, non-commercial art project that brings people together in celebration of art and community in an unconventional way.

 Anyone who wishes to be involved is invited to participate and submit work, regardless of age, education, profession, gender, or location.
 Artworks accepted include drawings, photographs, text, pictures, stickers, posters - anything creative and considered that can be rolled and distributed by bicycle.
 Writers, poets, and lyricists are invited to get involved in the project.
-You can submit your work to us through post, email or at our drop-off location.